-Finishing a basement
+Finishing a Basement

 In 2009 I converted the unfinished basement of this Waltham, Massachusetts cape, effectively doubling the living area of the home and making the upstairs more livable as well.

 In the descent to the basement, you can see that we boxed in the top of the basement foundation, restricting the step and first landing size.
 The minimum of 36″ above the handrail as required by the Massachusetts building code is maintained here and descending the stairs.
-Placement of the stair and the landing required very exacting planning so that the required 6’8″ head space is available underneath the floor joists over the bottom step as well as the 36″ square minimum for the landing area in the basement
+Placement of the stairs and the landing required very exacting planning so that the required 6’8″ headspace is available underneath the floor joists over the bottom step as well as the 36″ square minimum for the landing area in the basement

 Unfinished laundry area is what basement was like before

-The laundry area in the basement was not addressed in this renovation, and is isolated from the newly renovated basement living area by partitions.
+The laundry area in the basement was not addressed in this renovation and is isolated from the newly renovated basement living area by partitions.
 I included this photo to show the general condition of the basement before the renovation.
 The walls and basement floor in this house are poured concrete.

 looking down stairs to the new basementroom